 How to submit a public records request

-Please call 425.295.0500 or email Melonie Anderson with any questions.
-You can submit requests downloading the form and then either emailing the Public Records Request to Melonie Anderson, sending via US mail to the City Clerks' Office at City Hall, 801 228th Avenue SE, Sammamish, WA 98075 or faxing to 425.295.0600.
+You can submit requests by completing the online form, or downloading the form and then either emailing the Public Records Request to Melonie Anderson, sending via US mail to the City Clerks' Office at City Hall, 801 228th Avenue SE, Sammamish, WA 98075 or faxing to 425.295.0600.
 Please note: Police record requests should be completed online here.
 Fire and Emergency Medical records should be requested directly from Eastside Fire & Rescue.

 You may submit your request on the City of Sammamish’s Public Records Request form or in another written format that contains the following information: